govCMS/sass-scaffold/README.md

 4. When logging into the site for the first time, the 'Reset password' page does not allow resetting the password, complaining  `Password may only be changed in 24 hours from the last change`.
 See Step 5 of 'Spin up a vanilla govCMS site' for the workaround.
 5. The `dnsmasq` that ships with the Docker images clashes with Linux Ubuntu 16.04 LTS's default `dnsmasq` service, and throws an error when runnig `pygmy up`.
 Disabling Ubuntu's dnsmasq service should fix this.

 ## Setup

 ### Spin up a vanilla govCMS site

-This lets you quickly whip up a site in Docker, but without persistent storage, i.e. **if you shut down your containers, you lose your changes**.
+This lets you quickly whip up a govCMS template site in Docker, but without persistent storage, i.e. **if you shut down your containers, you lose your changes**.

 1. Checkout project repo and confirm the path is in Docker's file sharing config (https://docs.docker.com/docker-for-mac/#file-sharing):

-        git clone https://projects.govcms.gov.au/dof/agency.git govcms-agency && cd $_
+        Clone with HTTPS: git clone https://projects.govcms.gov.au/dof/agency.git govcms-agency && cd $_ Clone with SSH:   git clone git://projects.govcms.gov.au:dof/agency.git govcms-agency && cd $_

 2. Start Pygmy:

         pygmy up